eigerco/polka-storage/docs/src/storagext-cli/market.md

 <div class="warning">
 The <code>1000000000</code> value is not arbitrary, it is the <a href="https://support.polkadot.network/support/solutions/articles/65000168651-what-is-the-existential-deposit-">minimum existential deposit</a> for any Polkadot account.
 As such, when the Market account is being setup, the first deposit ever needs to meet this minimum to <b>create</b> the Market account.

-An attempt to create a Market account with less than <code>1000000000</code>, produces the following error:
+An attempt to create a Market account with less than <code>1000000000</code>, will produce the following error:

 <pre>
 <code>Error: Runtime error: Token error: Account cannot exist with the funds that would be given.</code>